Kyriosity/read-write/README+/software/QA/README.md

  <td><picture><img alt="&nbsp;&nbsp;IT came from the outer space" width="250px"
     src="../../_rsc/_img/snap/movies/IT_came_from_outer_space.1953-frag.jpg" title="IT came from the outer space&#013;&#010;&#013;&#010;director Jack Arnold, 1953" /></picture></td>
 </tr></table>

+### Meetings

+With many "lessons learned", "sprint reviews" and similar behind I must say that they make sense provided the attendees will apply what they heard ASAP.

 <h2 align="center">🧪Tests📏🪲</h2>